-Exceptionally letters of support can be submitted as part of a proposal; provided they are essential to the successful conduct of the research (e.g. confirming access to datasets, or confirming access to or use of the facilities provided by named organisations).
-Letters of support can be accepted by email and must be signed and dated within six months of the proposal submission date.
-General letters of support that are not essential for the successful conduct of the research or do not confirm any specific contribution to the project should not be included.
+Other types of letters of support can be submitted as part of a proposal as attachments provided they are essential to the successful conduct of the proposed activity (e.g., confirming access to datasets, or confirming access to or use of the facilities provided by named organisations).
+Letters of support can be accepted by email, and must be signed and dated within six months of the proposal submission date.
+General letters of support that are not essential for the successful conduct of the proposed activity or do not confirm any specific contribution to the project should not be included.